The Complete Guide to Spondylolysis and Spondylolisthesis

 Should I continue playing sports with a spondy fracture?

-People with spondylolysis should stop playing sports for at least three months, and physiotherapy should be started early (within a few weeks) after the diagnosis, with the goal of reducing muscle atrophy, deconditioning, and potentially reducing time out of sport.
+People with spondylolysis should stop playing sports for at least three months, and physiotherapy should be started early (within a few weeks) after the diagnosis, to reduce muscle atrophy, deconditioning, and potentially reduce time out of sport.

 References